The Ultimate Guide to Visiting Frigiliana, Spain

 Nowadays, you can only see the remains of Castillo de Lizar – a small part of the walls and columns.

-There is a path you can follow to see the remains, or alternatively, if you don’t fancy walking all the way up, you can see it from Plaza de las Culturas.
+You can follow a path to see the remains, or alternatively, if you don’t fancy walking all the way up, you can see them from Plaza de las Culturas.

 10. Go on a hiking trail